MoayedHajiAli/ElasticDiffusion-official/README.md

 - `low_vram`:
   if enabled, the model will operate at half-precision and load only one component to the GPUs at a time to enable the generation at a lower GPU memory requirement.
 - `tiled_decoder`:
   if enabled, the VAE will decoder the final latent in patches.
 This is important when generating a higher resolution image (e.g. 2048 x 2048) in environments with memory constations.
 Please note that this makes the decoding processes slower.
+Additionally, some samples appear to have checkerboard pattern and discontinuity at the boundaries.

+For best results, we recommend using different hyperparameters for different target resolutions.
+You may use the hyperparameters that we included in the demo as a reference.
 ## Citation
 If you find this paper useful in your research, please consider citing:
 ```